Information science

-Information science (sometimes abbreviated as infosci) is an academic field which is primarily concerned with analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.
-Practitioners within and outside the field study the application and the usage of knowledge in organizations in addition to the interaction between people, organizations, and any existing information systems with the aim of creating, replacing, improving, or understanding the information systems.
+Information science (abbreviated as infosci) is an academic field that is primarily concerned with the analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.
+Practitioners within and outside the field engage in the study of knowledge application and usage in organizations.
+Additionally, they examine the interaction between people, organizations, and any existing information systems.
+The objective of this study is to create, replace, improve, or understand the information systems.

 Disciplines and related fields

 Historically, information science has evolved as a transdisciplinary field, both drawing from and contributing to diverse domains.